MySQL backup with Percona Monitoring and Management (PMM) seems useful

 Once you have finished entering the information, press [Backup].

-If the backup fails, the following message will be displayed, but you will not be able to check the cause of the error from the GUI, so check the journal log of the server from which the backup was taken.
+If the backup fails, the following message will be displayed, but you cannot check the cause of the error from the GUI, so check the journal log of the server from which the backup was taken.

 Try a restore

-After taking the backup, create a new schema in the destination database and check that it has been properly deleted after restoration.
+After taking the backup, create a new schema in the DB to which you are restoring, and then check that it has been properly deleted after the restore.

 Restore.

-Select ... on the far right of the list of backups you want to restore and select [Restore from backup].
+Select ... on the far right of the backup list you want to restore and select [Restore from backup].

 A menu will open, so press [Restore].

-If Same service is selected in Service selection, the data will be restored to the same server on which the backup was taken.
+If Same service is selected in Service selection, the data will be restored to the same server from which the backup was taken.

-When I select Compatible services, I should be able to choose a restore destination, but it doesn't show me another server as an option.
-This is under investigation.
+When I select Compatible services, I should be able to select the restore destination, but it doesn't show me another server as an option.
+I'm currently investigating this.

 Once the restore is complete, the results will be displayed in the Restores tab.